gatsbyjs/gatsby/docs/docs/unit-testing.md

 testing framework, it has lots of features that make it work particularly well with React.

-_Note: For this guide, you will be starting with `gatsby-starter-blog`, but the concepts should be the same or very similar for your site._
+_Note: For this guide, you will be starting with `gatsby-starter-default`, but the concepts should be the same or very similar for your site._

 ### 1. Installing dependencies

 First you need to install Jest and some more required packages.
-You need to install Babel 7 as it's required by Jest.
+We install babel-jest and babel-preset-gatsby to ensure that the babel preset(s) that are used match what are used internally for your Gatsby site.

 ```shell
 npm install --save-dev jest babel-jest react-test-renderer identity-obj-proxy babel-preset-gatsby